 The Dublin Core is a group of metadata properties.
-These properties were identified as "common" across a large range of resources by a group of library science and knowledge management folks.
-These properties are things like creator, publisher, subject, and date.
-A full list, with definitions, can be found in the Dublin Core Metadata Element Set, Version 1.1: Reference Description6.
+These properties were identified as "common" across a large range of resources by a group of library science and knowledge management communities.
+These properties include attributes like creator, publisher, subject, and date.
+A full list is found in Table 3, and their corresponding definitions can be found in the Dublin Core Metadata Element Set, Version 1.1: Reference Description6.

 The Dublin Core Metadata Initiative group has also provided a standard set of "qualifier" elements.
 These elements add information to the basic elements.
 Qualifier elements either provide type information or scheme information.
 Type information classifies the basic element.
 For instance, the date element can have a type of created, modified, valid, available, or issued.
 Scheme information indicates how the content of the element is encoded.
 For instance, the date element can have a scheme of W3C-DTF or DCMI Period.
-A full list of qualifiers and their allowed values can be found in the Dublin Core Qualifiers document.
+A full list of qualifiers and their allowed values can be found in Table 2, and their corresponding definitions can be found in the Dublin Core Qualifiers document7.